 The Home Affairs Department has launched the District-based Programmes for Racial Harmony to sponsor non-governmental organisations (NGOs) to organise district-based activities to encourage interaction and exchange between the ethnic minority (EM) and local communities.
-Proposals are invited from now until 21 January 2022.
-Please refer to the project page for requirements, budget ceiling and other details.
+Please refer to the project page for details.

 The Home Affairs Department is inviting schools enrolled with 30 or more non-Chinese speaking students to nominate students for the Harmony Scholarships.
 Schools interested in joining the Harmony Scholarships Scheme 2021/22 are requested to submit nomination forms by 14 January 2022.
 Please refer to the programme page for details.